-This section describes how to program the 504-byte EPROM/OTPROM.
+This section describes how to program the 504-byte erasable, programmable read-only memory (EPROM)/one-time programmable read-only memory (OTPROM).

-In packages with no quartz window, the 504 bytes of EPROM function as one-time programmable ROM (OTPROM).
+NOTE: In packages with no quartz window, the 504 bytes of EPROM function as an OTPROM.

-9.1 EPROM Programming Register (EPROG)
+9.3 EPROM Programming Register

-The EPROM programming register contains the control bits for programming the EPROM/OTPROM.
-In normal operation, the EPROM programming register is a read-only register that contains all logic zeros.
+The EPROM programming register (EPROG) contains the control bits for programming the EPROM/OTPROM.
+In normal operation, the EPROM programming register is a read-only register that contains all logic 0s.